nespresso/ntaf/Readme.md

 }
 ```
 3. Install the project dependencies by running the following command from <AUTOMATED_TESTS>: `npm install`.
 It creates a `node_modules` directory containing all the dependencies needed to run the project.
-4. From <AUTOMATED_TESTS>, run `./node_modules/ntaf/bin/ntaf.js install` to generate the skeleton of your test project.
+4. From <AUTOMATED_TESTS>, run `./node_modules/.bin/ntaf install` to generate the skeleton of your test project.

 ## Running Tests

-### Setting Configuration
-The global configuration is set in the `wdio.conf.js` file in the root folder of your project.
-To run the tests on your development machine, create your local configuration file (`wdio.local.conf.js`) by running `npm run post-install`.

-### Running Tests
 Run `npm run test` to launch the tests as they would be played remotely.
 By default it runs all the tests tagged as `@nrt`.

 Run command line `npm run test-local` to run the tests with your local configuration.

+### Configuration
+The global configuration is set in the `wdio.conf.js` file in the root folder of your project.

+The local configuration is set in the `wdio.local.conf.js`.
+This local configuration can be reset by running `npm run generate-local-conf`.

 ### Parameters
 To pass parameters to the command, add `--`: `npm run test -- --parameter1=value1`